Yash Tadimalla

 Hello, Yash Here

-I am currently assisting various research projects under the Center for Education Innovation (CEI) Lab and the Human-Centered Computing (HCC) Lab.
-My current research explores understanding and analyzing various forms of inequities in the fields of computer science and education through an intersectional lens.
+I am currently assisting various research projects under the Center for Humane AI, the Center for Education Innovation (CEI) Lab, and the Human-Centered Computing (HCC) Lab.
+My research work in these centers has been facilitated through various NSF grants on understanding and analyzing various forms of inequities in computer science and AI education through an intersectional lens.

-Serving as the incumbent General Secretary of the World Student Platform for Engineering Education and Development (SPEED) and the Technology Focal Point for UNMGCY Science Policy Interface, I advocate for the equitable advancement of engineering education on a global scale, actively fostering youth participation in STEM initiatives and policy work through engagements with the United Nations Major Group and stakeholder mechanisms.
+Serving as the President-elect of the World Student Platform for Engineering Education and Development (SPEED) and the Technology Focal Point for UNMGCY Science Policy Interface, I advocate for the equitable advancement of STEM education on a global scale, actively fostering youth participation in STEM initiatives and policy work through engagements with the United Nations Major Group and stakeholder mechanisms.
 Prior to my advocacy work in the North Carolina Region, I served under various UN SDG initiatives and Community Service projects advocating and understanding equitable education access across multiple countries in Southeast Asia.

-A background in business, technology, and education with a passion for serving underrepresented communities allows me to bring a unique perspective to the research I pursue.
+A background in business, technology, policy, and education with a passion for serving underrepresented communities allows me to bring a unique perspective to the research and advocacy efforts I pursue.

-Research Areas: AI Ethics and AI Access, Intersectionality in Identity Research, CS Education, Diversity Equity and Inclusivity Research, Human-Centered Computing, Data Science
+Research Areas: AI Education, Literacy and Access, Intersectionality in Identity Research, CS Education, Diversity Equity and Inclusivity Research, Human-Centered Computing, Data Science

 Positionality Statement